 This last phase of alcohol detox is where the most severe and life threatening symptoms manifest.

 • High levels of irritability

 This stage usually occurs about three days to a week after the last drink and can last several weeks.
-If not treated with the proper alcohol detox treatment, some of the psychological issues of this stage, such as wet brain, can potentially be permanent.
+If not treated with the proper alcohol detox treatment (learn what is detox treatment), some of the psychological issues of this stage, such as wet brain, can potentially be permanent.
 That’s just one reason why seeking out help at a reputable alcohol detox facility is crucial.